 The hairstyle you likely sported as a child (along with colorful hair accessories) has made a major comeback.
 The party pony is a hairstyle we’re seeing everywhere from work to the bar.
 Even better, this hairstyle can be worn with straight, wavy, or curly strands!
 Here’s how to get it:

-To start, you’ll want to create a top and bottom section of your hair.
-The size of your top section will end up being your party pony, so you’ll probably want it to be a little smaller than the bottom section of hair that you’ll be leaving down.
-We recommend creating your section about one inch above your ear.
+To start, part your hair into two sections making sure the top section is a little smaller than the bottom section you’ll be leaving down.
+We recommend dividing your hair about one inch above your ear.

 Once you’ve gathered your top section of hair, it’s time to create your party pony!
 The key to this hairstyle is to have your pony sitting on the very top of the back of your head.
-Make sure to smooth your hair before securing your ponytail to ensure there aren’t any unwanted bumps or knots in the finished product.
-Secure your pony with a clear elastic.
+Smooth your hair toward the back of your head and secure your pony with a clear elastic.

 That’s it!
 To finish the look, spritz your hair with the L’Oréal Paris Elnett Precious Oil Satin Hairspray, which will help keep your strands in place throughout the day.

 For those who love voluminous waves, this classic style will become your go-to look.
 This wavy style allows you to show off your texture with a playful touch.
 Style your hair with the help of the L’Oréal Paris Advanced Hairstyle CURVE IT Elastic Curl Mousse, applying a dime-sized amount to damp hair and distributing evenly from root to tip.
 Scrunch your hair to create waves.
 Next, create a horizontal part, splitting your hair into two sections where the bottom section is slightly bigger.